JAlexRomano/Track-Faceoff/README.md

 Console-based C++ program for ranking your favorite songs using head-to-head face-offs

 ## 🎵 What it is
-Track-Faceoff is a simple yet fun C++ console application that allows you to input a list of songs and then repeatedly choose between two songs in a “face-off” format, ultimately ranking your full list from best to worst based on your binary choices.
+Track-Faceoff is a simple C++ console application that allows you to input a list of songs and then repeatedly choose between two songs in a “face-off” format, ultimately ranking your full list from best to worst based on your binary choices.

 ## 🚀 Features
-- Input a list of songs (via file or console-prompt)
+- Input your songs with a text file (via command line argument)
 - The program randomly selects pairs of songs for you to choose your preferred one
 - After enough comparisons, it outputs a full ranking from 1st place to last place
 - Lightweight, no external libraries required (just standard C++)
 - Console output for simplicity and portability
-- test commit
+- Can write the output to a text file if that option is chosen
+- This repo contains an example file (example.txt) to pass as an argument for demonstration